Odorizzi goes 6 scoreless, Twins hang on to beat Rays 9-7

 Twins: C Mitch Garver (high left ankle strain) was reinstated from the 10-day injured list and had an RBI single

-Rays: INF Yandy Diaz (bruised left hand) returned from the 10-day IL. … Reliever Jose Alvarado went on the family emergency leave list.
+Rays: Díaz (bruised left hand) returned from the 10-day IL. … Reliever Jose Alvarado went on the family emergency leave list.

 UP NEXT